micmejia/bible-dump/NKJV/Leviticus/Lev 14.md

 Then the Lord spoke to Moses, saying,

 ###### 2
-"This shall be the law of the [^a]leper for the day of his cleansing: He shall be brought to the priest.
+"This shall be the law of the leper for the day of his cleansing: He shall be brought to the priest.

 ###### 3
-And the priest shall go out of the camp, and the priest shall examine _him;_ and indeed, _if_ the [^b]leprosy is healed in the leper,
+And the priest shall go out of the camp, and the priest shall examine _him;_ and indeed, _if_ the leprosy is healed in the leper,

 ###### 4
 then the priest shall command to take for him who is to be cleansed two living _and_ clean birds, cedar wood, scarlet, and hyssop.